jeeliz/jeelizGlanceTracker/README.md

 * `GLANCETRACKERAPI.toggle_display(<boolean> isDisplay)`: toggle the display of the video with the face detection area on the HTML `<canvas>` element.
 It is better to disable the display if the canvas element is hidden (using CSS for example).
 It will save some GPU resources.

+* `GLANCETRACKERAPI.destroy()`: Clean both graphic memory and JavaScript memory, uninit the library.
+After that you need to init the library again.

 You should use them after initialization, ie: